I have mentioned on numerous occasions about how much I love Boardbooster.

 Using these tools from Boardbooster is going to make you look active on Pinterest while saving you time, helping drive traffic to your blog from your pins, and ensuring that you continue to get followers on Pinterest.
-You want to use all three of these features to have a solid pinning strategy, so I’m going to go through each tool below.
-Here are your golden rules to appear as an “active pinner” and basically look good to Pinterest: You want to be pinning 50-100 pins/day and have that be roughly 80% other content to 20% yours (roughly).
-These 3 tools are going to get you there.
+You want to use all three of these features to have a solid pinning strategy, so I’m going to go through each feature below.

 How to Set Up Looping:

 Looping is the bomb.
-At first I was skeptical because I didn’t think re-pinning stuff I had already pinned made a lot of sense, but then I realized that only a small number of my followers would have actually seen all those pins (kind of like how only a small percentage of your followers actually see each of your facebook posts) and they were stellar pins, so it made sense to recycle them up to the top.
-It also meant that I could attain that gold standard of 50-100 pins a day, without having to spend a ZILLION hours on Pinterest.
+At first I was skeptical because I didn’t think re-pinning stuff I had already pinned made a lot of sense, but then I realized that only a small number of my followers would have actually seen all those pins (kind of like how only a small percentage of your followers actually see each of your facebook posts) and they were stellar pins, so it made sense to recycle them up to the top of my Pinterest boards.
+It also meant that I could attain a certain number of pins a day, without having to spend a my whole life on Pinterest.

 Go to your Boardbooster Account > Pinning Tools > Looping.